Winnipeg Centre (provincial electoral district)

-Winnipeg Centre was a provincial electoral division in Manitoba, Canada.
-It existed in three separate periods, each time using different electoral systems: 1888-1920 single-member and two-member district using First Past The Post; 1949 to 1953 four-member district using STV; 1959 to 1981 single-member district using First Past The Post.
+Winnipeg Centre was a provincial electoral district in Manitoba, Canada.
+It existed in three separate periods, using different boundaries and different election systems: 1888–1914 single-member district using first past the post; 1914–1920 two seats but each elected separately using first past the post; 1949 to 1958 (when it covered a third of Winnipeg) four-member district using STV; 1958 to 1981 single-member district using First Past The Post.
+In 1981, it was eliminated through redistribution.

 It was initially created for the 1888 provincial election, and was abolished before the 1920 election when Winnipeg was made into a single ten-member constituency.
-It was then re-established for the elections of 1949 and 1953, as a four-member constituency.
-This constituency was eliminated in 1958 and divided into several single-member constituencies, one of which was also called Winnipeg Centre.
-This single-member constituency lasted until 1981, when it too was eliminated through redistribution.
+It was re-established for the elections of 1949 and 1953, as a four-member constituency.
+The constituency was re-drawn in 1958, when Winnipeg and its suburbs were divided into twenty single-member constituencies, one of which was called Winnipeg Centre.
+This single-member constituency lasted until 1981, when it was eliminated through redistribution.

-Winnipeg Centre (original constituency, 1888-1920)
+During the time it was a multi-member city-wide district no by-elections were held there.
+Seats were left empty until the next general election.

+Members of the Legislative Assembly

+Original constituency (1888–1920)

 Winnipeg Centre was created for the 1888 election, when the city of Winnipeg was granted a third seat.
-It had previously been represented in the legislature by Winnipeg North and Winnipeg South.
+Winnipeg had previously been represented in the legislature by MLAs elected in Winnipeg North and Winnipeg South.

-Winnipeg Centre, a single-member constituency, was turned into a two-member dual-ballot district prior to the 1914 election.
-Electors were allowed to cast two ballots, one for each of the two separate seats, which were called "Winnipeg Centre A" and "Winnipeg Centre B".
+Winnipeg Centre, a single-member constituency, was given a second member prior to the 1914 election.
+Electors were allowed to cast two ballots, one for each of the two seats, which were called "Winnipeg Centre A" and "Winnipeg Centre B".

-The constituency only returned four representatives in its history, all of whom were prominent figures.
+The constituency returned four representatives in 1914 and 1915, all of whom were prominent figures.

 Daniel Hunter McMillan was a cabinet minister in Thomas Greenway's government, and later served as the Lieutenant Governor of Manitoba from 1911 to 1916.

 Thomas Taylor, his successor, had served as Mayor of Winnipeg in the 1890s.

 Thomas Herman Johnson was a prominent minister under Tobias Norris.

-Fred Dixon was also elected in Winnipeg Centre in 1914.
+Fred Dixon was elected in Winnipeg Centre in 1914.
 He was notable as the first Labour representative in the legislature.
 In the elections of 1914 and 1915, he was co-endorsed by the Liberal Party and the Labour Representation Committee.
-In 1920, running in the new city-wide district he won as a DLP candidate.
+He was the most prominent strike leader of the Winnipeg General Strike — his successful defence on the charge of seditious libel was cause for celebration among Winnipeg workers.
+In 1920, running in the new city-wide district, he won election as a Labour Party candidate and was re-elected in 1922.